biggiemedium/Minecraft-Client-Core/README.md

 Render.clipped(x, y, w, h, () -> drawScrollingContent());
 ```

-Before a backend is installed, every call is a silent no-op — a module that
+Before a backend is installed, every call is a silent no-op — a module or HUD
-draws during early startup is harmless.
+element that draws during early startup is harmless.
+Text is the same: with no
+font installed, draws are dropped and `Render.textWidth(...)` returns 0, so an
+element can size itself from text before fonts load. `Render.hasFont()` reports
+it, and `FontService` warns once if no provider was installed at all.

 Animations are time-based, so a fade takes the same wall-clock time at 30 and
 240 FPS: